-Gordon Hamilton of Math Pickle posted Rock, a new active math game for grades K–2.
-If you have a set of kids and a few minutes to spare, give it a try!
+Gordon Hamilton of Math Pickle posted Rock – Low unique number game for grades K–2.
+If you have a set of active kids and a few minutes to spare, give it a try!

 How to Play Rock